INTERVIEW AND PICTURES BY MARKO SYRJALA

 Glen Sobel is an American drummer and a native of Los Angeles.
-Sobel’s professional career got started after he won a large drum-off competition in Los Angeles at the age of 19 and it led him to join guitar virtuoso Tony MacAlphine’s band.
-Sobel did his recording debut MADNESS with MacAlphine in 1993 and later on he has performed and recorded with several artists from many different genres.
-Sobel’s credits include such names as Impellitteri, Sixx A.M, Paul Gilbert, Vasco Rossi, Beautiful Creatures, Jennifer Batten, Elliot Yamin, Gary Hoey, Graham Bonnet’s Alcatrazz and Orianthi.
+Sobel’s professional career got started after he won a large drum-off competition in Los Angeles at the age of 19, and it led him to join guitar virtuoso Tony MacAlpine’s band.
+Sobel did his recording debut MADNESS with MacAlpine in 1993, and later on, he has performed and recorded with several artists from many different genres.
+Sobel’s credits include Impellitteri, Sixx A.M, Paul Gilbert, Vasco Rossi, Beautiful Creatures, Jennifer Batten, Elliot Yamin, Gary Hoey, Graham Bonnet’s Alcatrazz, and Orianthi.
 Since 2011, Sobel has been the drummer for legendary shock rocker Alice Cooper.
-The Alice Cooper band is currently on tour in U.S., and in late October I was fortunate to sit down with Glen in Hollywood, FL and discuss about various topics including Alice Cooper, and the past and the future of Glen Sobel.
+The Alice Cooper band is currently on tour in the U.S… In late October, I was fortunate to sit down with Glen in Hollywood, FL, and discuss various topics, including Alice Cooper and the past and the future of Glen Sobel.
 Read on!

 WORKING WITH ALICE COOPER